czonios/schedule-maker-app/README.md

 ### Installing

-First, you need to clone the repository:
+First, you need to clone the repository.
+Run the following command:

 ```
 git clone https://github.com/czonios/schedule-maker-app.git